benhasselgren/sem-group-project/use-cases/USECASE-capitalcities.md

-# USE CASE: Produce a report of population statistics in capital cities
+# USE CASE 1: Produce a report of population statistics in capital cities

 ## CHARACTERISTIC INFORMATION